 Patriots QB Brady missing from start of Friday practice

 FOXBOROUGH, Mass.
-(AP) — New England Patriots quarterback Tom Brady was absent at the start of practice on Friday, the team’s last before its game against the New York Jets.
+(AP) — New England Patriots quarterback Tom Brady did not participate in the team’s last practice before Sunday’s game against the New York Jets and was listed as questionable to play.

 The 41-year-old three-time NFL MVP hurt his knee when he slipped after receiving a pass in last week’s game against Tennessee.
 He was listed on the injury report as limited for Wednesday’s workout; the team did not practice on Thanksgiving Day.